AhmedShafique313/covid_19_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Now I installed many packages in this Covid 19 project.

 A few resources to get you started if this is your first Flutter project: